 Distributor.
-Goldman Sachs, 200 West Street, New York, New York 10282, serves as the exclusive distributor of shares of the Funds pursuant to a "best efforts" arrangement as provided by a distribution agreement with the Trust on behalf of each Fund.
+Goldman Sachs, 200 West Street, New York, New York 10282, serves as the exclusive Distributor of shares of the Funds pursuant to a "best efforts" arrangement as provided by a distribution agreement with the Trust on behalf of the Funds.
 Shares of the Funds are offered and sold on a continuous basis by Goldman Sachs, acting as agent.
 Pursuant to the distribution agreement, after the Prospectuses and periodic reports have been prepared, set in type and mailed to shareholders, Goldman Sachs will pay for the printing and distribution of copies thereof used in connection with the offering to prospective investors.
 Goldman Sachs will also pay for other supplementary sales literature and advertising costs.
 Goldman Sachs may enter into sales agreements with certain Intermediaries to solicit subscriptions for Class A, Class C, Investor, Class R, Class R6 and Class P Shares of the Funds.
-Goldman Sachs receives a portion of the sales charge imposed on the sale, in the case of Class A Shares, or redemption, in the case of Class C Shares (and in certain cases, Class A Shares), of such Fund shares.
-Goldman Sachs retained approximately the following combined commissions on sales of Class A and Class C Shares during the following periods:
+Goldman Sachs receives a portion of the sales charge imposed on the sale, in the case of Class A Shares, or redemption, in the case of Class C Shares (and in certain cases, Class A Shares), of the Fund shares.

+Goldman Sachs retained approximately the following combined commissions on sales of Class A and Class C Shares of the Income Builder Fund and the Rising Dividend Growth Fund during the following periods: